Millie Dowling

 M, b.
 19 August 1837, d.
 24 June 1843

-Massilon Lafayette Dowling was also known as Marquis DeLafayette.
+Massilone Lafayette Dowling was also known as Marquis DeLafayette.
 He was born on 19 August 1837 Note: Family bible in possesion of N.P.
-Dowling, Ozark, AL, July 2, 1926 Gives birth date.1 He was the son of Noel Dowling and Sarah Delayney McDonald.1,2 Massilon Lafayette Dowling died on 24 June 1843 at age 5.1,2 He was buried at Claybank Cemetery, Ozark, Dale County, Alabama.
+Dowling, Ozark, AL, July 2, 1926 Gives birth date.1 He was the son of Noel Dowling and Sarah Delayney McDonald.1,2 Massilone Lafayette Dowling died on 24 June 1843 at age 5.1,2 He was buried at Claybank Cemetery, Ozark, Dale County, Alabama.

 Captain John Wesley Dowling1